Shareholder rights and duties

 Any shareholder who is present at the General Meeting or represented by proxy may vote on resolutions proposed by the Board of Directors or by any group of shareholders owning at least 5% of the capital.
 You may also vote by mail or table a written question by sending it to the company via registered mail with acknowledgement of receipt.
 Each share entitles its owner to one vote, with the exception of shares held by the company.

 Where is Faurecia listed?

-Faurecia shares are traded on the Paris stock exchange (Eurolist d'Euronext Paris SA), and are included in the SBF 80 index.
+Faurecia shares are traded on the Paris stock exchange (Euronext Paris), and are included in the CAC40 Next20 index.

 What is Faurecia’s share code?

 What are Faurecia's identification codes for Reuters, Bloomberg and Datastream?